Billboard Dad

 Billboard Dad is a 1998 American romantic comedy film directed by Alan Metter starring Mary-Kate and Ashley Olsen.
-It was produced by Warner Bros. in collaboration with Dualstar Productions and Tapestry Films (now Screendoor).
+It was produced by Dualstar Entertainment Group and Tapestry Films and released by Warner Home Video on November 10, 1998.
+It is the first of eight direct-to-video films starring the Olsens produced jointly by Dualstar Entertainment Group and Tapestry Films.

 Plot

 Set in Los Angeles, California, the film revolves around 12-year-old twin sisters, Emily (a surfer girl) and Tess (a member of the high-diving team), as they try various strategies to get their widower father, Max (a talented artist and sculptor), a girlfriend.

 After their first attempts end in failure, Tess and Emily team up with their friend, Cody, to paint an advertisement on a giant billboard situated high above Sunset Boulevard.
 Many women answer the advertisement through letters and through random chance, Max answers a letter submitted by a woman named Debbie.

 Debbie brings along her friend Brooke as a back-up in preparation for the former's date with Max.
 Brooke and Max coincidentally meet and take a liking to each other and Debbie agrees they should start dating.
 At first, Tess and Emily don't like Brooke's son, Ryan, a skater punk boy.
 But when an elaborate scheme by Max's business manager, Nigel, to break up the romantic relationship between Max and Brooke arises, Ryan and the girls put aside their differences in order to foil the break-up plan.